MatthewPierson/PyBoot/README.md

 - Some iOS versions won't boot due to SEP incompatibilities.
 I have this partially mitigated by including a check for whether SEP is compatible or not, but obviously this is bypassable.

-## Help PyBoot is giving me errors!
+## Help, PyBoot is giving me errors!

 - First make sure you have ran "pip3 install -r requirements.txt" before doing anything